 - Cystine stones: These are less common and are a result of a hereditary disorder that causes your kidneys to excrete massive amounts of certain amino acids.

 Kidney stones can range in sizes from the size of a grain of sand to larger than a golf ball.
 Small ones may pass through your urinary tract unnoticed but larger ones can cause excruciating pains, and if a stone fails to pass it may cause permanent damage to the urinary tract as a result.

 There are several medical procedures and surgical techniques that can be used to treat kidney stones but are not recommended, unless there’s no choice.
 An advanced option other than surgery, is a treatment such as extracorporeal shockwave lithotripsy.
 This treatment entails being submerged in a tub of water where sound waves traveling through the liquid will shatter the stones to be passed out over the next few days or weeks.

 In most cases, the best way is to let the stones pass on its own.
 It may take days or weeks by drinking plenty of pure water to reduce the concentration of solids in your urine to allow them to be dissolved.
 Some of the lifestyle changes below need to be followed to help speed up the dissolution of the stones.

-Lifestyle Changes That Can Prevent Kidney Stones
+Habits Changes That Can Prevent Kidney Stones Formation

 Most often, with lifestyle changes and proper care, it is possible to prevent kidney stones.
 These steps should be taken especially by those who have a history of kidney stones.